 Physician Lead Picture Tool in English or Physician Lead Picture Tool in Spanish

 Lead poisoning is entirely preventable.
 The key is to stop children from coming into contact with lead and to treat children who have been poisoned by lead.
 The goal is to prevent childhood lead exposure before they are harmed.
 There are many ways parents can reduce a child’s exposure to lead.
 Lead hazards in a child’s environment must be identified and controlled or removed safely.

 There are a number of programs available to assist Kane County families with lead-based paint hazards.
 Both homeowners and renters are eligible, but must meet certain income requirements (i.e. household income for a family of four cannot exceed $60,650).
 Work is based on the results of a risk assessment and is performed by lead-licensed contractors.

 Blood lead screenings can identify children at risk and allow doctors to provide prompt treatment.
-People who live in homes built before 1978 are especially encouraged to undergo a screening to have their blood lead levels tested.
+Blood lead screenings are available through your medical provider.

 Older homes built before 1978 are much more likely to have lead-based paint.
 If you are interested in having your home inspected for lead risks, contact a licensed Lead Risk Assessor.